MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/clean-up-an-environment-before-an-upgrade-to-sharepoint-2013.md

 ### Remove unused templates, features, and Web Parts

 First, verify that no sites are using the template, feature, or Web Part.
-You can use the **Stsadm -o EnumAllWebs** operation with the - **includefeatures** and - **includewebparts** parameters to identify these customizations in your environment.
+You can use the `Stsadm - EnumAllWebs` operation with the `- includefeatures` and `- includewebparts` parameters to identify these customizations in your environment.
 This operation identifies Web Parts, features, event handlers, and setup files that are being used in your environment.
-The **EnumAllWebs** command also specifies which files are used by which sites.
-Changes were made to the **EnumAllWebs** command in the February 2011 Cumulative update to make it return both site collection and web-level features.
+The `EnumAllWebs` command also specifies which files are used by which sites.
+Changes were made to the `EnumAllWebs` command in the February 2011 Cumulative update to make it return both site collection and web-level features.
 For more information, and to get the cumulative update, see [Description of the SharePoint Foundation 2010 cumulative update package (SharePoint Foundation server-package): March 3, 2011](https://go.microsoft.com/fwlink/p/?LinkId=254687).

 You can remove a feature during site collection upgrade.
-Simple features can also be removed by deprecating them in the template.
+Simple features also can be removed by deprecating them in the template.
 You can use feature upgrade to remove more complex features.
 For more information, see [Upgrading Features](/previous-versions/office/developer/sharepoint-2010/aa544511(v=office.14)) and [Feature Upgrade Overview](/previous-versions/office/developer/sharepoint-2010/ee535723(v=office.14)) on MSDN.

 For more information about how to identify customizations in your environment, see [Use a trial upgrade to SharePoint 2013 to find potential issues](/previous-versions/office/sharepoint-server-2010/cc262155(v=office.14)).
 If customizations aren't being used, delete them.
 For more information about how to manage these kinds of customizations, see [Features and Templates](/previous-versions/office/developer/sharepoint-services/ms439657(v=office.12)) and [Solutions and Web Part Packages](/previous-versions/office/developer/sharepoint-services/ms413687(v=office.12)) on MSDN.